Robogenesis2988/Robot-2024/README.md

 # Robot-2023
-For all those who wish to see Robogenesis's 2023 code
+For all those who wish to see the Clarke County Robotics Team's 2024 code.